rpm-software-management/dnf/_sources/api_base.txt

     Perform the resolved transaction.
 Use the optional `display` object to report the progress.

-  .. method:: download_packages(pkglist)
+  .. method:: download_packages(pkglist, progress=None)

     Download packages in `pkglist` from remote repositories.
-Packages from local repositories or from the command line are not downloaded.
+Packages from local repositories or from the command line are not downloaded. `progress`, if given, should be a :class:`.DownloadProgress` and can be used by the caller to monitor the progress of the download.
+Raises :exc:`.DownloadError` if some packages failed to download.

   .. method:: read_all_repos()